Shining a light on woman abuse, local event raises awareness

 The outdoor event saw the United Church courtyard lit up with strings of purple lights, the official color of the Shine the Light campaign symbolizing courage, survival, and honour and has come to symbolize the fight to end woman abuse.

 The Shine the Light campaign, which was started in 2010 by the London Abused Women’s Centre in London, Ontario, has since spread to other countries across the globe.

-Part of the campaign locally consists of handing out strings of purple lights to area businesses, which they can then display in their windows.
+Part of the campaign locally included making purple lights available to the community, which they can use to show their support by lighting up their home windows or doors.
 The lights are left up until Dec 6, which marks the anniversary of the shooting at Polytechnique Montréal which occurred on December 6, 1989, claiming the lives of 14 women.
-The hope is that the community will then see the purple lights shining around town as people go about their business, bringing awareness to the issues surrounding violence against women.

-The campaign is a joint effort by seven area organizations who have formed a committee: First Step Women’s Shelter, The Nishnawbe-Gamik Friendship Centre, Ontario Native Women’s Association, Sunset Women’s Aboriginal Circle, the Northwestern Health Unit, Ah shawah bin Victim Support Services, and St. Andrew’s United Church.
+The campaign is locally a joint effort by seven organizations who make up Sioux Lookout’s Violence Action Awareness Committee (VAAC), whose goal is to raise awareness by lighting our community with purple lights starting on Nov.
+25 and ending Dec.
+6. Member organizations include: First Step Women’s Shelter, The Nishnawbe-Gamik Friendship Centre, Ontario Native Women’s Association, Sunset Women’s Aboriginal Circle, the Northwestern Health Unit, Ah shawah bin Victim Support Services, and St. Andrew’s United Church.

 Kingfisher Lake First Nation is the latest community to be connected to the provincial power grid through the First Nation-led Wataynikaneyap Power Transmission Project, ending the community's reliance on costly diesel generation...